ARaj-007/HeisnenbergSpinModelSimulator/README.md

 The ground state of the Hamiltonian system is the smallest eigenvalue associated with the Hermitian matrix

 3. Optimizing the Paramters
-This stop involves defining the cost function that will be given as the objective funtion to the optimizer.We have used the statevecor_simulator as the backend for our quantum instance.
+This stop involves defining the cost function that will be given as the objective funtion to the optimizer.We have used the statevector_simulator as the backend for our quantum instance.
 We have used the **COBYLA** optimizer for this project.
 **COBYLA** is a derivative-free optimization algorithm widely used in quantum computing and variational algorithms like VQE (Variational Quantum Eigensolver).
 It belongs to the family of direct-search methods and is particularly well-suited for problems with constraints.
 In VQE, COBYLA helps find the optimal parameters for a parameterized quantum circuit to minimize the energy expectation value of a given quantum Hamiltonian.
 Unlike gradient-based methods, COBYLA doesn't require gradient information, making it suitable for noisy intermediate-scale quantum (NISQ) devices where precise gradients are challenging to compute.
 ## Project Work Description